Are Resellers Required In Today’s Digital Age?

 But Reseller <> Value Added Reseller.

 A VAR adds value to the core product before supplying it to the end-user.
 Value addition can came in various forms like extensions, customizations, integrations, training, data conversion, and so on.
-Whereas a pure reseller does not do any value additiion to the core product.
+Whereas a pure reseller does not do any value addition to the core product.

 The fundamental question is, why can’t customers be allowed to buy the product directly from the principal (and escape the reseller’s gatekeeping)?
 In other words, why can’t the principal sell the gear directly to customers (and save the commission paid to resellers)?